awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database-monitoring.md

    + **durability\_lag\_in\_msec** – The timestamp difference between the highest log sequence number written on a secondary DB cluster \(`highest_lsn_written`\) and the `highest_lsn_written` on the primary DB cluster\.
    + **rpo\_lag\_in\_msec** – The recovery point objective \(RPO\) lag\.
 This lag is the time difference between the most recent user transaction commit stored on a secondary DB cluster and the most recent user transaction commit stored on the primary DB cluster\.
    + **last\_lag\_calculation\_time** – The timestamp when values were last calculated for `durability_lag_in_msec` and `rpo_lag_in_msec`\.
-   + **feedback\_epoch** – The epoch the secondary DB cluster uses when it generates hot standby information\.
+   + **feedback\_epoch** – The epoch a secondary DB cluster uses when it generates hot standby information\.

-     *Hot standby *is when a DB cluster can connect and query while the server is in recovery or standby mode\.
+     *Hot standby* is when a DB cluster can connect and query while the server is in recovery or standby mode\.
 Hot standby feedback is information about the DB cluster when it's in hot standby\.
 For more information, see [Hot standby](https://www.postgresql.org/docs/current/hot-standby.html) in the PostgreSQL documentation\.
-   + **feedback\_xmin** – The minimum \(oldest\) active transaction ID used by the secondary DB cluster\.
+   + **feedback\_xmin** – The minimum \(oldest\) active transaction ID used by a secondary DB cluster\.

 1. Use the `aurora_global_db_instance_status` function to list all secondary DB instances for both the primary DB cluster and secondary DB clusters\.